Our culture’s common belief is that our sexuality exists in two forms: the interior and the relational.

 People are often troubled by their sexual fantasies.
 They are disturbed by the narratives, which are rarely straightforward and wholesome.
 Indeed, they are often dark and in conflict with the sort of person they feel they are, and what they should find arousing.
 Gaining an insight into their fantasies, understanding they are not freaks or weirdos, and sharing their fantasies with others is a tremendous antidote to shame and to feelings of aloneness.

 The world of sexuality is overfocused on the body, and the belief that that’s where eroticism is exclusively found.
 But for many people, engaging in quasi sexual acts with strangers in sex clubs or similar places has a limited appeal.
 These people – possibly most of us – are erotically disenfranchised.

 We, John Fraser and Rachel Connor, have been developing this work for the past 18 months, and have now reached this stage of offering the work publicly.
-Over the Summer, we are offering online introductions and our inaugural online course, with a view to creating an online community and, in due course post covid, in-person workshops.
+Over the year, we are offering online introductions and our inaugural online course, with a view to creating an online community and, in due course post covid, in-person workshops.

 In our work with The Erotic Imagination we work with the Imaginal to create a larger sense of sexuality: embodied, present, communicable, fluid, joyful, available to everyone.